 If you know how much a Chase Ultimate Rewards point is worth, you can assign a dollar value to it in Cashback Monitor.
 Then, when you compare Chase’s points to Rakuten’s cash back, you can see which will provide you with the best dollar value.

 The Configure My Monitor feature allows you to save up to eight shopping portals and 20 retailers.
 You can quickly access a snapshot of the rewards offered through your preferred shopping portals from the My Monitor tab.

 You can set an alert to receive a notification when the rewards for a selected retailer reach a certain amount, such as 5% cash back.
 You can set up to 10 alerts that the system checks daily.
 View alerts on the Cashback Monitor site or choose to get an email if your desired rewards amount is detected.

 If you want to earn as much cash back, points or miles as you can when shopping, you might consider giving Cashback Monitor a try.
-One major benefit is that you can sign up for a free account, so you can easily monitor your most-used shopping portals and favorite retailers for the best rewards, and quit at any time.
+One major benefit is that you can sign up for a free account and quit any time, so you can easily monitor your most-used shopping portals and favorite retailers for the best rewards as long as you want.

 To really maximize rewards when shopping, go to the portal offering the most significant rewards and then pay for your purchase with a cash-back rewards credit card.
-Just be careful to avoid getting so caught up in earning rewards that you make unnecessary purchases simply to earn points or cash-back rewards.
-While those rewards can be a significant source of savings, you can easily throw your budget out of balance or run up a hefty credit card balance if you aren’t careful.
+However, cash-back cards are only worth it if you can pay off your monthly balance, so avoid getting so caught up in earning rewards that you make unnecessary purchases simply to earn rewards.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.